vkurpmax/Manipulator-Robot/README.md

 # Manipulator-Robot
-This is repository for my final project titled "Development for Prototype of Manipulator Robot and Monitoring System based on Deep Learning"
+This is repository for my final project titled "Development for Prototype of Manipulator Robot and Monitoring System based on Deep Learning".

+This repository is still on progress.

 ## Servo Structure
 - 1: Dynamixel AX-12A (ID: )